-Layering: To allow SPR to work with new (probably application-specific) technologies, the most important aspect of SRP Gen.2 is to allow those technologies to "attach" themselves loosely "on top" or "bottom up"
+Layering: To allow SRP to work with new (probably application-specific) technologies, the most important aspect of SRP Gen.2 is to allow those technologies to "attach" themselves loosely "on top" or "bottom up"

-- SRP main extension proposal: - Registration of streams through all available paths - Service interface to higher layers to allow control of stream registration and transmission, (worst case) latency surveillance, etc...
+- SRP main extension proposal: - Registration of streams through all available paths (abstract from red.
+Control protocol and ensure a pre-calculable reconfiguration time - Service interface to higher layers to allow control of stream registration and transmission, (worst case) latency surveillance, etc...